How do you as a practitioner determine how trauma has affected a person, or at what level the trauma is being held?

 - The concepts, manifestations and treatment of Gui (Ghosts)

-- How we organize our defense mechanisms against external aggressions
+- How we organize our defence mechanisms against external aggressions

 - Acupuncture protocols and treatment strategies